GayatriGouda/Excel/README.md

 o	Create charts:
 1. Bar Chart: Top 5 wasted food items.
 2. Pie Chart: Contribution of each category to total waste.
+______________
+7. Statistical analysis
+Calculate new purchase quantity for the purchase quantity Using regression analysis we test weather new purchase quantity is best fit or not
+______________
+8. Implement recommendations
+Reduce purchase quantities for high-waste items, adjust purchase frequency, and prioritize consuming perishable items sooner .
+Trend analysis suggests reducing the purchase of vegetables (a high-waste food category) and other major food items with significant waste .
+Using statistical analysis, we can conclude that following the new calculated purchase quantities will lead to a reduction in food wastage in the coming days.